-In the coming years, the Fund will support projects to further study seabird attraction to offshore oil and gas platforms, with a specific emphasis on Leach's storm-petrel, a species that is declining on the East Coast.
+In the coming years, the Fund will support projects to further study seabird attraction to offshore oil and gas platforms, with a specific emphasis on Leach's storm-petrel, a threatened species (COSEWIC, 2020), that is declining on the East Coast.
 These initial studies will provide the basis for making research decisions on a broader research program that may include experimental work on attraction of seabirds to offshore installations.